-Music producer Phil Spector dies aged 81 after contracting Covid-19
+Music producer and convicted murderer Phil Spector dies aged 81

 Spector was diagnosed with the coronavirus disease four weeks ago and was transferred from prison to hospital.